 Yet other groups of friends included academics, novelists, doctors, psychologists, composers, architects, museum curators, and others.

-However, at the center of Brice’s Los Angeles social world was a small group of constant intimates that the photographs below depict.
+However, at the center of Brice’s Los Angeles social world was a small group of constant intimates, who contributed greatly to the rise of Los Angeles as one of the world’s great art centers.
 They included:

 Vincent Price, actor and art collector, who had studied art history at Yale and was a member of the Courtauld Institute, London.
 Price briefly had his own art gallery and throughout his life promoted the arts in Los Angeles including supporting what has become the Vincent Price Museum on the campus of East Los Angeles Community College.
 (For more on Vincent Price, please see: Library/Links/Colleagues and Friends/Price, Vincent)